ajuchacko/payumoney/README.md

 # PayUMoney Php

-Library for integrating payumoney easily to your laravel/php apps.
+Library for integrating payumoney easily to your laravel/php apps using simple interface.

 ## Installation